 - June 1 in Vancouver, B.C., where the program’s final two stamps were unveiled.

 Each of the series’ 10 stamps celebrates an iconic moment in Canadian history since its centennial in 1967.
-These moments of great significance were chosen by Canada Post’s 12-member Stamp Advisory Committee.
+Like with all Canadian stamps, these subjects were chosen by Canada Post’s 12-member Stamp Advisory Committee.